Continuing Education Activity

 While there is no standardized treatment, the primary goal is for patients to regain their greatest level of independence.
 To achieve this goal, the patient’s physical comorbidities, mental health, and deficits need to be addressed and properly managed.
 In addition, caregiver education and social support greatly impact a patient’s recovery outcome.

 Patients suffering from aphasia have difficulties communicating their wants and needs.
-Some aphasic patients are cognizant of their deficit and situation, which can be frustrating and may lead to severe depression and lack of participation in therapy.
+Some patients with aphasia are cognizant of their deficit and situation, which can be frustrating and may lead to severe depression and lack of participation in therapy.
 Therefore, early diagnosis of depression is instrumental in treating the aphasic patient.
 The patient will require emotional support from family, friends, and/or spiritual leaders.
 Referral to a psychiatrist, neuropsychologist, and/or psychologist for evaluation and management may be indicated.
 In addition, the treatment of depression includes pharmacological management.
-First-line medications include selective serotonin reuptake inhibitor (SSRI), as well as tricyclic antidepressants (TCA).
+First-line medications include selective serotonin reuptake inhibitors (SSRIs), as well as tricyclic antidepressants (TCAs).
 However, SSRIs are generally preferred due to lower side effect profiles.

 Patients will be evaluated by speech-language pathologists to determine their strengths and weaknesses to individually customize a treatment plan.
-However, it has been shown that patients have better improvement with short, intense treatment sessions compared to longer, but less intense treatment sessions.
+However, it has been shown that patients have better improvement with short, intense treatment sessions compared to longer but less intense treatment sessions.
 Patients will be provided with different compensatory strategies, also known as augmentative and alternative communication (AAC).
 These strategies can include providing patients with a whiteboard, pen, and paper for writing, photos of common items for identification, or more advanced devices, such as tablets with common phrases or pictures.
-Patients can also learn Amer-Ind gestures or American Sign Language for communication.
-Ameri-Ind is easier to imitate and may be preferred.

 Aphasia can present insidiously or acutely and is caused by several disease processes that need to be ruled out such as CVA, brain tumor, brain hemorrhage, traumatic brain injury (TBI), and dementia due to toxin, infection, or vascular.